 Public Health Act

-Fish and Shellfish
+Fish and Seafood Act

-The Fish Inspection Act and Fish Inspection Regulations govern fish and shellfish harvested, processed and sold in British Columbia.
-Exports from B.C. fall under federal regulations.
-The Ministry of Agriculture issues licences for commercial fisheries, finfish and shellfish aquaculture, and fish-processing plants.
-The health authorities are responsible for inspecting provincially licensed fish-processing plants.
-To learn more, visit the BCCDC’s Fish & Shellfish website.
+The Fish and Seafood Act and Fish and Seafood Licensing Regulation govern fish and shellfish harvested, processed and sold in British Columbia.
+The Ministry of Agriculture issues licences for commercial fisheries, finfish and shellfish aquaculture, and fish processing plants.
+Exports from B.C. fall under federal legislation.